Literasee/literasee-viz/README.md

 1. Clone the repository and navigate to its directory on your machine
 2. If you haven't done so previously, run `npm install`
-3. Add `127.0.0.1	local.literasee.io` to your `/etc/hosts` file to enable use of that custom domain
+3. Add `127.0.0.1	literasee.local` to your `/etc/hosts` file to enable use of that custom domain
 4. Start the local data server as described [here](https://github.com/Literasee/literasee-data)
 5. Run `npm start`
-6. [http://local.literasee.io:3001/](http://local.literasee.io:3001/) will open in your default browser
+6. [http://literasee.local:3001/](http://literasee.local:3001/) will open in your default browser
 7. To enable live reloading open a terminal in the `packages/cutscores` directory and run `npm start` to enable rebuilds on code changes

 # Repository structure